myNBGcode/PostmanCollections/Social Network API/Social Network API v2.2/README.md

 * Alias ([user_alias])
 * Phone Number ([user_phone_number])

+A *declarationId* (e.g. for a Terms of Use note) is required in the request, as well as a value for the *action* variable assigned to this specific declarationId.
 In our case, the id of the declaration is **88ae414a9-065e-4a8b-beee-dd382a63634f** and the user accepts terms by default.
-Now we are ready to initiate the registration procces by making an **HTTP POST** request to
+Now we are ready to initiate the registration process by making an **HTTP POST** request to

 > https://apis.nbg.gr/sandbox/socialnetwork/headers/v2.2/UserManagement/userRegistration